containers/toolbox/README.md

 What "ctb" does instead is inject dynamic state (username, `HOME` path) into the container at runtime.
 This allows a lot more flexibility.

+Today "dtb" has a hardcoded list of bind mounts for e.g. `HOME` and the DBus system bus socket.
+I ran into a case where I wanted e.g. the system libvirt socket.

+In general, we aren't trying to confine `toolbox` - it's a privileged container.
+So "ctb" takes the approach of mounting in most things from the host into the `/host` directory, and then uses symlinks into `/host`.
+This again makes everything a lot more flexible as the set of things exposed can easily be changed while the container is running.

-Another obvious thing is that ctb is written in a real programming language; bash gets problematic once one goes beyond 10-20 lines of code.
+Finally, ctb is written in a real programming language; bash gets problematic once one goes beyond 10-20 lines of code.